Fannoth/home-budget/README.md

 # home-budget
 - Simple home-budget,
-- RWD and some quick fix with CSS will appear in the next few days.
+- It will not be RWD.